Anxious Dogs in Cars: How to Calm Your Dog for Stress-Free Rides

 Note: I highly recommend a dog harness to use with your dog seat belt.

 First, keep in mind that you are driving with an anxious pup.
 So, drive carefully.
-Remember how careful you drove when you took your driving test?
+Remember how carefully you drove when you took your driving test?
 Drive that way.

 Desensitizing